Side Menu ☰

 Their responsibilities also include measuring performance against goals, evaluating risk, appointing the senior management, and contributing to the development of the Trust’s strategic plans.

 Professor Dorothy Griffiths, Chair

-Background and experience: Professor Griffiths has been a non-executive director of CNWL since 2000.
+Background and experience: Professor Griffiths has been Chair of CNWL since 2013.
 She has degrees in sociology from London and Bath Universities.
 Prior to joining CNWL she was Dean of the Imperial College Business School and Professor of Human Resource Management.
-She has consulted widely in the areas of human resource management for many major organisations and has a long been interested in the position of women in management, science and technology.
+She has consulted widely in the areas of human resource management for many major organisations and has a long been interested in the position of women in management, science and technology. particularly in UK universities.
 She helped establish and is now Chair of the Feminist Review Trust which funds projects to support the empowerment of women across the globe.
-As part of her commitment to public service she is chair of the governing body of a primary school and is on the governing body of a secondary school close to where she lives.
+As part of her commitment to public service she previously served as Chair of the governing body of a primary school and the governing body of a secondary school close to where she lives.
 In 2010 she was awarded an OBE for services to higher education

 Qualifications: BSc, MSc

 Mike Cooke, Non- Executive Director

 Background and experience: Mike joined CNWL in 2019 after retiring as Chief Executive of Camden Council, where he had been for seven years.
 He has extensive experience of partnership working across London, where he led on children’s services and chaired the London Safeguarding Children Board.
 He has a special interest in health and care integration and was the local authority lead for the north London sustainability and transformation partnership.
 He is also chair of the national eating disorders charity, BEAT.
 Before becoming Chief Executive of Camden, Mike was Director of Housing and Adult Social Care in Camden.
 Mike is an HR professional by background and was an HR Director for eight years in the financial services sector.